 • • • •

-It certainly had a major impact on it.
+It certainly had a major impact on everyone involved.
 Indeed, calling Lily Evans a mudblood carried some of the most long-range consequences of any action taken by anybody in that whole episode.
 At least by the standards of a 16-year-old James Potter.
 (And, as it now turns out, it set the foundation for a lifetime of regret for Severus Snape as well.)

 But if Rowling had been trying to show us a decisive moment in which a long-standing, mutually valued friendship was irrevocably destroyed, she did a very poor job of it.
 There is absolutely no indication on Lily Evans’s part which would suggest that she still considered Severus Snape any kind of a friend whatsoever by the time James Potter and Sirius Black publicly attacked him on the school grounds during OWLs week.
 Certainly nothing that we were shown in the course of that specific episode, at least.